-PROPOSAL YOUR VOT E BOARD OF DIRECTORS RECOMMENDS 1.
-To elect two directors to serve as Class I directors for a three-year term expiring at the 2025 Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; 1.01 Kristen Harrington-Smith FOR FOR 1.02 Stephen T. Worland, Ph.D.
-FOR 2.
-To ratify the appointment of Ernst & Young LLP as our independent public accounting firm for the fiscal year ending December 31, 2022; and FOR AGAINST ABSTAIN FOR 3.
-To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.
-You must register to attend the meeting online and/or participate no later than www.proxydocs.com/EFTR Authorized Signatures - Must be completed for your instructions to be executed.
+1. PROPOSAL To elect three directors to serve as Class II directors for a three-year term expiring at the 2026 YOUR VOTE BOARD OF DIRECTORS RECOMMENDS Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified.
+FOR WITHHOLD 1 1.01 Brian M. Gallagher, Jr., Ph.D.
+FOR 1.02 Chris Ehrlich FOR 1.03 John W. Smither FOR 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+FOR AGAINST ABSTAIN FOR 3.
+To approve an amendment to our Amended and Restated Certificate of Incorporation to reflect new Delaware law provisions to permit exculpation of certain officers.
+FOR 4.
+To grant our board of directors authority to effect a reverse stock split of our outstanding common stock by amending our Amended and Restated Certificate of Incorporation within one year and within a range of not less than one-for-five and not more than one-for-thirty, and a proportionate reduction in the number of authorized shares of our common stock.
+FOR 5.
+To transact such other business as may properly come before the Annual Meeting or any continuation, postponement or adjournment of the Annual Meeting.
+Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons should and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the sign.
-Truste ees, administr Sid gnature (and Title if applicable) Date Signature (if held jointly) Date ٠.; gradie (in four jointly) Date
+If held in joint tenancy, all persons should sign.
+Trust title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Pro tc., should ir ıclude Si gnature (and Title if applicable) Date Signature (if held jointly) 1 Date